sel4-cap/OBSOLETE-seL4-DevKit-Doc/seL4-doc/src/appendices/add_odroidc2.md

 ## Test Application Build for the MaaxBoard

-Having made no other changes at this point, we should be able to build and run the UBoot Driver Example program for the MaaxBoard from those newly forked repositories.
+Having made no other changes at this point, we should be able to build and run the U-Boot Driver Example program for the MaaxBoard from those newly forked repositories.

 The earlier instructions in the [New Platform](uboot_library_add_platform.md)